Devon, UK; Brittany, France

 Bio: UK poet, author and painter Roselle Angwin leads the Fire in the Head creative and reflective writing programme, and The Wild Ways (Ground of Being) ecopsychology courses (mostly outdoors).
 She’s the author of 11 books and co-author of another 3: poetry, novels and creative non-fiction.

-Roselle read Anglo-Saxon, Norse & Celtic with mediaeval French at Cambridge university, and her abiding interest in Celtic myth and culture has shaped her writing and her courses.
-She followed this with a psychotherapy training in Transpersonal Psychology, based on Jungian and archetypal thinking.
+Roselle read Anglo-Saxon, Norse & Celtic with mediaeval French at Cambridge university, and her abiding interest in Celtic myth and culture, specifically the Grail legends and their predecessors in The Mabinogi, has shaped her writing and her courses.
+She followed her degree course with a psychotherapy training in Transpersonal Psychology, based on Jungian and archetypal thinking.

-A lifelong countrydweller, she’s passionate about wild nature, and has a particular affinity with animals, birds and healing plants; the land and other species are collaborators in her Wild Ways courses, and some of the Fire in the Head ones.
+A lifelong countrydweller, she’s passionate about wild nature, and has a particular affinity with animals, birds, trees and healing plants; the land and other species are collaborators in her Wild Ways courses, and some of the Fire in the Head ones.
+Her most passionate inspiration and commitment is to help others reconnect with rest of the natural world and other species through experience, attentiveness and creativity.

 As a poet, she frequently co-creates with artists, musicians, dancers and sculptors, often on the land.
 Her poetry has been displayed on buses and cathedral websites, has appeared in numerous anthologies, been etched into glass, hung from trees, towed behind bicycles, printed on T-shirts, carved into stone, metal and wood, painted, sung, composed to, choreographed, danced, performed and eaten by sheep.